corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.md

 ## Flows in the Corda 5 Developer Preview

 In the Corda 5 Developer Preview, the `Flow` interface is used to implement a flow.
 Implementing `Flow` will define the `call` method which holds your business logic.
-Corda 5 API is provided to the flow by injectable services, accessible by defining a field and annotating with `@CordaInject`.
+The Corda 5 Developer Preview API is provided to the flow by injectable services, accessible by defining a field and annotating with `@CordaInject`.

 ## Changes from Corda 4

-The `FlowLogic` abstract class has been broken up into a set of smaller interfaces.
-In place of `FlowLogic`, you should now implement the `Flow` interface which holds the `call` method.
+The `FlowLogic` abstract class used in Corda 4 has been broken up into a set of smaller interfaces.
+In place of `FlowLogic`, implement the `Flow` interface which holds the `call` method.

 The `progressTracker` has been removed, use logging instead.

 All methods that used to exist on the `FlowLogic` abstract class are now available as injectable services using property injection.
-An implementation of `FlowLogic` still exists to ease migration to Corda 5.
-It implements the `Flow` interface.
+An implementation of `FlowLogic` still exists to ease migration to Corda 5 and implements the `Flow` interface.

-This move away from an abstract class to injectable services allows you, as a CorDapp developer, to use only what you need.
-Features that you don't use do not need to be present on your flow classes.
+This move away from an abstract class to injectable services allows you to use only what you need.
+Features that you don’t use do not need to be present on your flow classes.

 ## Flow interface

 The `Flow` interface defines the `call` method that contains the flow's business logic.
-Implementing `Flow` is the minimum required to implement a flow in the Corda 5 Developer Preview.
+Implementing `Flow` is the minimum requirement to implement a flow in the Corda 5 Developer Preview.

 {{< note >}}